Gidroponik/spotify_remove_tracks/README.md

 # spotify_remove_tracks

+STEP 1.
+Run server.js (and put you spotify application details from https://developer.spotify.com/dashboard/login) When you get access_token we can going next.

+STEP 2.
+PHP remove.php
-1) Mode 1 - Get all you tracks from favourites list
+1) Mode 1 ($_GET['get_all']) - Get all you tracks from favourites list
-2) Remove my 2 types #1 (all Cyrillic names) #2 (by sound name)
+2) Mode 2 ("/") Remove by 2 types : #1 (all Cyrillic names) OR #2 (by sound name)

-How to get api token Spotify search in Google :)
+How to make application on Spotify search in Google :)